Tungrovirus: Clinical

 Tungro affected rice plants are stunted and have reduced numbers of tillers.
 The young emerging leaves develop interveinal chlorosis leading to discoloration of the leaves, starting from the tips downwards.
 Often the whole leaf is discolored.
 Plants infected at an early stage generally die prematurely.
 Infected plants take more time to mature because of delayed flowering.
 The panicles are often poorly developed and the grains are also often covered with dark brown blotches and are lighter weight than those of healthy plants.

 After twelve days Tungro infection causes little damage, however there is extensive damage after one month.
-The severe syndrome known as Tungro disease is not caused by RTBV alone - this requires coinfection with Rice tungro spherical virus (RTSV).
+The severe syndrome known as Tungro disease is not caused by Rice tungro bacilliform virus alone - this requires coinfection with Rice tungro spherical virus.

 Resistance

 Oryza officinalis in Sukhothai Province, Thailand was reported in 1990 to be highly resistant to tungro and already in use in several cultivars.